 Louisburg is a very small town located in the state of North Carolina.
-With a population of 3,553 people and six constituent neighborhoods, Louisburg is the 232nd largest community in North Carolina.
+With a population of 3,008 people and eight constituent neighborhoods, Louisburg is the 249th largest community in North Carolina.

 As is often the case in a small town, Louisburg doesn't have a public transportation system that people use for their commute.

-The per capita income in Louisburg in 2010 was $16,501, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $66,004 for a family of four.
+The per capita income in Louisburg in 2018 was $17,119, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $68,476 for a family of four.
 However, Louisburg contains both very wealthy and poor people as well.
 Louisburg also has one of the higher rates of people living in poverty in the nation, with 36.04% of its population below the federal poverty line.

 Louisburg is an extremely ethnically-diverse town.
 The people who call Louisburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Louisburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Louisburg include German, Irish, Scandinavian, and Welsh.
+The greatest number of Louisburg residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Louisburg include English, Irish, German, European, and Scots-Irish.

 The most common language spoken in Louisburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Arabic.